Start your morning with this alternative breakfast smoothie which is sugar free, gluten free, dairy free and vegan. It tastes fabulous too!

 You can use standard milk but since I don’t like the stuff and it doesn’t agree with me anyway I opt for almond or cashew milk.
 Lastly, let’s not forget the cacao powder!
 As usual, if you make this your way of life, it’s best to buy in bulk.
 Every single day I use my Optimum 9400, the best blender on the market.
 It definitely is worth the investment.

 No animals were harmed in the process, it’s friggin’ healthy and so we save the planet one drink at a time.
 Best of all?
 The kids love it!
 Want to try another one?
-Test out this Cranberry Smoothie!Print
+Check out this Cranberry Smoothie!Print

 - 250ml (1 cup) almond milk